erterol/MyTVHwiki/ProductDecisionRecords.md

 The filtering, adding/removing units is de-scoped at the moment.
 So is enriching the list of units data through more granular data from Keystone.

+### 2. Using Gov.uk Notify for sending bulk SMS to residents ###

+We need a service that sends SMS messages to residents based on the phone number information and the text that will be composed by the agent in the first instance.

+Notify is a mature common component developed by Government Digital Service, offered to public sector organisations.
+It is well looked after by GDS, continuously iterated, and plugs in well with Ruby apps.

+We will be using Notify for this, as the first 25000 sms are free to use, and the subsequent pricing is attractive.